What is Individual Therapy?

 - Speaking in front of a group

 Individual therapy sessions allow an individual to talk about personal and sensitive problems in a comfortable and safe environment.
-This makes it possible for individuals to freely discuss paramount issues in discreet, private, and safe settings.
+It is a therapeutic approach that addresses the mental and emotional needs of an individual.
+This makes it possible for patients to freely discuss paramount issues in discreet, private, and safe settings.

-Individual substance abuse counseling can be scheduled weekly or several times a week, depending upon the specific client’s needs and recovery time.
+Individual counseling sessions can be scheduled weekly or several times a week, depending upon the specific client’s needs and recovery time.
 The same therapist sees the same patient for an extended time.

 This form of therapy is specifically applicable for individuals who are more comfortable and crave privacy in sharing experiences with a therapist only.
-It’s extremely beneficial in particular scenarios where an individuals’ circumstances are unique and not easily relatable for others.
+It’s extremely beneficial in particular scenarios where an individual’s circumstances are unique and not easily relatable to others.
 Individual substance abuse counseling is one of the most commonly used addiction therapy services.

 Time is a vital element that can convince a therapist on how to conduct individual substance abuse counseling sessions.
 It will allow the therapist and client to spend more applicable time together, therefore, enhancing a speedy recovery turnaround time.
 Depending on the patient’s comfort level, it’s not abnormal to combine individual and group therapy sessions.